 And yes, there is a Geocache here.

-138km south of Alice Springs and you’ll pass the Ernest Giles Road intersection.
+138km south of Alice Springs: Ernest Giles Road intersection

-This is turn off to Kings Canyon (Watarrka), and is a 4WD only road.
+This is a turn off to Kings Canyon (Watarrka), and is a recommended 4WD only road.

 A quick and interesting side trip along the Ernest Giles Road is to the small but interesting Henbury Meteorite Craters, located 11km in off Stuart Highway.

 About 150km south of Alice Springs: the Desert Oaks Rest Area.